Out-of-Equilibrium Dynamics and Excess Volatility in Firm Networks: A Fully Consistent Approach

 \subsection{Discussion}

 The above steps look rather tedious and considerably more complex than the simple logic behind our first ``naive'' model.
 Nonetheless, they are quite natural when one decomposes all the stages of a real production process.
 But more importantly, we have found that short-circuiting any of these steps leads to inconsistent dynamics with spurious instabilities, reflecting that natural constraints are in fact violated.
+Furthermore, the approach of behaviour modelling as a series of actions or sequence of events is a typical feature of ABMs, where the ordering of these events is done in a coherent way as to ensure causality.

-An important difference with the naive version of section~\ref{sec:naive} is the large number of update rules that involve non-linearities, such as those involving taking the maximum or minimum of two expressions.
-Furthermore, the number of thumb rules used by firms and households to aid their decision has increased, and so has the number of parameters that describe a given instance of our toy economy.
+An important difference with the naive version of section~\ref{sec:naive} is the large number of update rules that necessarily involve cusps, such as those involving taking the maximum or minimum of two expressions, see section \ref{sec:cones} below.
+Furthermore, the number of thumb rules used by firms and households to aid their decision has increased, and so has the number of parameters that are needed to describe a given instance of our toy economy.

-Therefore, and in spite of the fact that the naive model permits a reasonably good understanding of certain regions of the parameter-space of the full model, we cannot reasonably attempt an exhaustive description using analytical tools only.
-We must therefore resort to a numerical exploration of its properties, using computer simulations that are described in detail in the pseudo-code provided in Appendix~\ref{ap:pseudo_code}.
+Therefore, and in spite of the fact that the naive model allows a fair understanding of certain regions of the parameter-space of the full model, we cannot reasonably attempt an exhaustive description using analytical tools only.
+We therefore resort to a numerical exploration of its properties, using computer simulations that are described in detail in the pseudo-code provided in Appendix~\ref{ap:pseudo_code}.
 We also provide access to an open access simulation tool that allows the reader to explore different configurations here: \url{https://yakari.polytechnique.fr/dash}.